History of Black Voting Rights

-Our current struggle for voting rights is part of a centuries-long battle for equality in our democracy, which can’t work for all of us until it includes all of us.
+Our current struggle for voting rights is part of a centuries-long battle for equality in our participatory democracy.
 This modern attempt by politicians to protect the power for white, wealthy men at the expense of minorities, especially Black Americans, is really silencing our voices by attacking our freedom to vote.

 As Georgia Senator Raphael Warnock said in March 2021 on the Senate floor, “We are witnessing right now a massive and unabashed assault on voting rights unlike anything we’ve ever seen since the Jim Crow era.
 This is Jim Crow in new clothes.”

 What You Can Do